A note on some critical thresholds of Bernoulli percolation: Some relations of the critical thresholds

 \end{definition}

 \begin{lemma} If $\Pi$ is a minimal vertex cutset separating $x$ from infinity, then $\partial_V S(\Pi)=\Pi$, where $S(\Pi)$ is the connected component of $x$ in the subgraph $G\backslash \Pi$.
-Similarly, if $\Pi$ is a minimal edge cutset separating $x$ from infinity, then $\partial_E S(\Pi)=\Pi$, where $S(\Pi)$ is the connected component of $x$ in the subgraph $G\backslash \Pi$. \end{lemma}
+Similarly, if $\Pi$ is a minimal edge cutset separating $x$ from infinity, then $\Delta S(\Pi)=\Pi$, where $S(\Pi)$ is the connected component of $x$ in the subgraph $G\backslash \Pi$. \end{lemma}

-When considering $p_{\mathrm{cut,V}}$ and $p_{\mathrm{cut,E}}$, it suffices to consider minimal cutset (with respect to inclusion).
-In light of Lemma \ref{lem: minimal cutset as boundary}, we will be most interested in cutsets that arise as an edge boundary or outer vertex boundary of some finite cluster of $x$. \begin{definition} Suppose $G$ is a locally finite, connected, infinite graph.
+\begin{definition} Suppose $G$ is a locally finite, connected, infinite graph.
 Fix $x\in V(G)$.
 Let $\mathscr{B}_E=\mathscr{B}_E(x)$ be the collection of edge cutsets that are the edge boundary of some finite cluster of $x$.
 In other words,

 We call $\mathscr{B}_E$ the family of \notion{boundary edge cutset}.
 Similarly we denote by $\mathscr{B}_V$ the collection of vertex cutsets that arise as outer vertex boundary of some finite cluster of $x$ and call $\mathscr{B}_V$ the family of \notion{boundary vertex cutset}. \end{definition}